camunda-community-hub/camunda-8-helm-profiles/README.md

 1. Clone the [Camunda 8 Helm Profiles git repository](https://github.com/camunda-community-hub/camunda-8-helm-profiles).

-> **Note** As of October 2022, the [Camunda 8 Greenfield installation project](https://github.com/camunda-community-hub/camunda8-greenfield-installation) has been deprecated.
+> **Note** As of Nov 2022, the [Camunda 8 Greenfield installation project](https://github.com/camunda-community-hub/camunda8-greenfield-installation) has been deprecated.
 All functionality from the Greenfield has been combined into the camunda-8-helm-profiles repository (the one you are currently viewing)

 2. Verify `kubectl` is installed